 2. No trip planning

 Take your time and plan your trip; google where you are going, ask experienced friends about the route you are taking, ask about the experience of your guide, check your gear, etc. Having excel sheets like to-do lists and gear lists is a great way to keep a check that you have done and checked everything.
-You wouldn’t want to go all the way to start of a hike and find out that it’s been blocked.
-Worse yet, not having a back up hike nearby.
+You wouldn’t want to go all the way to the start of a hike and find out that it’s been blocked.
+Worse yet, not having a backup hike nearby.

 3. Not learning how to navigate

 In the UAE, we do not have maps for the hiking trails, nor do we have proper established hiking trails.
 For that matter, we should make sure to know everything about the place we are going to, there are apps like Wikiloc and Google maps, GPS devices like watches to plan and track our hike.
 Study where you are going before you set off.
 If you are not sure, then drop your ego and head back.

 4. Not bringing the rain cover for the tent

 Again, not checking the weather forecast or worse yet, not believing the forecast.
 So you leave the rain cover back home or in the car just to save some weight while backpacking.